Canon T5 vs Leica S2

 Studio photographers will appreciate that the Leica S2 (unlike the T5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T5 and the S2 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the S2 have been discontinued, but can regularly be found used on ebay.
 The S2 was replaced by the Leica S Typ 006, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the T5 and S2 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Leica S2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T5 and the Leica S2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.